-The LTC FS also includes information on risk factors, mental health and substance use, and where the person would like to live.
+The LTC FS also includes information related to mental health and substance use and the person’s preferred living arrangement.

 The LTC FS web-based application (FSIA or Functional Screen Information Access) contains logic that interprets data to determine an adult’s nursing home level of care, intellectual/developmental disability level of care and functional eligibility level for Wisconsin's long-term care programs.
-The LTC eligibility and nursing home level of care logics have been tested for reliability and validity, and approved by the Centers for Medicare and Medicaid Services to replace previous methods of home and community-based waiver eligibility in Wisconsin.
-The major advantages of the LTC FS are that eligibility determinations are instantaneous upon completion of the LTC FS and reflect an objective method of eligibility determinations.
+The LTC eligibility and nursing home level of care logic has been tested for reliability and validity, and approved by the Centers for Medicare and Medicaid Services to replace previous methods of Medicaid Home and Community-Based Waiver Services functional eligibility in Wisconsin.
+The major advantages of the LTC FS are that eligibility determinations are issued upon completion of the LTC FS and reflect an objective method of eligibility determinations.

-The WI LTC FS is different from other screening tools such as the Minimum Data Set completed in nursing homes and Outcome and Assessment Information Set (OASIS) tool used by home health agencies because it must meet the needs of Wisconsin's LTC redesign effort.
-In particular, the LTC FS needed to work for all three target groups: frail elders with health conditions or dementia (mild or severe); younger people with physical disabilities, some of whom have no health problems; and people with intellectual/developmental disabilities with various cognitive functioning levels, behavior symptoms, and/or health problems.
-The WI LTC FS needed to work to describe people living at home or in substitute care settings (group homes, adult family homes) or in institutions, including nursing homes and Intermediate Care Facilities for Individuals with Intellectual Disabilities (ICF-IDDs).
-Other criteria used to develop the WI LTC FS include the following:
+The LTC FS is different from other screening tools such as the Minimum Data Set completed in nursing homes and Outcome and Assessment Information Set (OASIS) tool used by home health agencies because it must meet the needs of Wisconsin's LTC programs.
+In particular, the LTC FS works for all three federal Medicaid target groups: frail elders with health conditions or dementia (mild or severe); adults with physical disabilities, some with health conditions; and people with developmental/intellectual disabilities with various cognitive functioning levels, behavior symptoms, and/or health conditions.
+The LTC FS functions to capture the needs of people living at home as well as those in substitute care settings, such as group homes, adult family homes, or in institutions, including nursing homes and Intermediate Care Facilities for Individuals with Intellectual Disabilities (ICF-IDDs).
+Other criteria used to develop the LTC FS include the following:

-Wisconsin has four institutional levels of care for people with developmental disabilities:
+Wisconsin has four institutional levels of care for people with intellectual/developmental disabilities:

-Note: Individuals with developmental disabilities who meet certain criteria for No Active Treatment (NAT) may qualify to be served by a waiver program for people with physical disabilities or a waiver program for people with frailties of aging. (see 10.9 No Active Treatment).
+Note: People with intellectual/developmental disabilities who meet certain criteria for No Active Treatment (NAT) may qualify to be served by a waiver program for people with physical disabilities or a waiver program for people with frailties of aging. (see 10.9 No Active Treatment).

-Level of Care in Home and Community-Based Waiver Programs:
+Level of Care in Medicaid Home and Community-Based Services Waiver

-It is important to remember that level of care and non-financial program criteria do interact as eligibility is determined.
+Level of care and functional eligibility criteria interact as eligibility is determined.
 For example, applicants who have shorter-term needs (more than 90 days, but less than one year) may still achieve a nursing home level of care.
-However, they will not be eligible for the CIP 1A/1B, CIP II, COP-Waiver, PACE, Partnership and the Family Care home and community-based waiver programs because they have not met the requirement that the physical/medical condition last one year or longer.
-These applicants may be eligible for reduced benefits under the Family Care program at a Non-Nursing Home level of care.
+However, these people will not be eligible for the CIP 1A/1B, CIP II, IRIS, COP-Waiver, PACE, Partnership or the Family Care Medicaid home and community-based services waiver programs because they have not met the requirement that their physical/medical condition will last one year or longer.
+These applicants may be eligible for the Family Care program at a Non-Nursing Home level of care.

-The remainder of this section describes NH and DD LOC and how these interact with Family Care eligibility.
+The remainder of this section describes NH and I/DD level of care (LOC) and how these interact with Family Care eligibility.